b1tranger/DSA-project/README.md

 [ repository created on 21st April 2025 ]

+( note that further updates will be updated on https://github.com/b1tranger/Game-Development-Journey repo's Raylib_Game section, since the course is completed. )

 # DSA-project
 this repository will contain files for the Lab Project of Data Structures and Algorithms 1 course in UITS

 demo gameplay: https://youtu.be/21WEimEq-vE

 # Note
 - You must have Raylib installed before running the .exe ( DSA_Project_Game/x64/debug/*.exe )